Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    Once you defined all your transition, click on Submit button to save it.

-   For instance, in ?, various transitions have been defined: on artifact submission, defined by fake state "new artifact", the only value available for the field "Status" will be "New".
+   For instance, in `Add a workflow to a tracker`_, various transitions have been defined: on artifact submission, defined by fake state "new artifact", the only value available for the field "Status" will be "New".
 Then, once Status is "New", possible changes will be "Unconfirmed", "Verified"